bips-hb/methods_week/README.md

 # Methods Week in Statistics: Interpretable Machine Learning

-This repository provides the materials for the methods week in Statistics on the topic ``Interpretable Machine Learning''.\\
+This repository provides the materials for the methods week in Statistics on the topic "Interpretable Machine Learning".

 The repository is structured as follows:
 * slides: slides for the theoretical part of the methods week
 * exercise: exercise sheet for the practical part of the methods week & HTML file with questions transfered to the wine dataset (including solutions)